 Drugs in this category include dicyclomine (Bentyl) and hyoscyamine (Levsin).
 These drugs may be particularly helpful when taken preventively (ie, before symptoms) and thus are most helpful if you can predict the onset of your symptoms.
 Common side effects include dry mouth and eyes and blurred vision.

 Antidepressants — Many tricyclic agents (TCAs) have a pain relieving effect in people with irritable bowel syndrome.
 The dose of TCAs is typically much lower than that used for treating depression.
 It is believed that these drugs reduce pain perception when used in low doses, although the exact mechanism of their benefit is unknown.

 TCAs commonly used for pain management include amitriptyline, imipramine, desipramine, and nortriptyline.
 It is common to experience fatigue when starting a TCA; this is not always an undesirable side effect, since it can help improve sleep when TCAs are taken in the evening.
 TCAs are generally started in low doses and increased gradually.
 Their full effect may not be seen for three to four weeks.

 TCAs also slow movement of contents through the gastrointestinal tract and may be most helpful in people with diarrhea-predominant irritable bowel syndrome.

-Another class of antidepressants, the selective serotonin reuptake inhibitors, may be recommended if you have both irritable bowel syndrome and depression.
+Another class of antidepressants, the selective serotonin reuptake inhibitors (SSRIs), may be recommended if you have both irritable bowel syndrome and depression.
 Common SSRIs include fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), and escitalopram (Lexapro) Other antidepressant medications that may be recommended include mirtazapine (Remeron), venlafaxine (Effexor), and duloxetine (Cymbalta).
 (See "Patient information: Depression treatment options for adults (Beyond the Basics)".)

 Antidiarrheal drugs — The drugs loperamide (Imodium) or diphenoxylate-atropine (Lomotil) can help slow the movement of stool through the digestive tract.
 Loperamide and diphenoxylate-atropine are most helpful if you have diarrhea-predominant irritable bowel syndrome.
 However, clinicians usually recommend that these drugs should only be used as needed rather than on a continuous basis.
 If you take loperamide, be careful to never exceed the dose on the label unless specifically instructed by your doctor.
 Taking more than the recommended dose has led to serious heart problems in some people.